12345678969696969/osint-tools-mcp-server/README.md

 A comprehensive MCP (Model Context Protocol) server that exposes multiple OSINT (Open Source Intelligence) tools to AI assistants like Claude.
 This server allows AI to perform sophisticated reconnaissance and information gathering tasks using industry-standard OSINT tools.

-## 🎯 Why This Matters

-Ever wanted Claude to help you with OSINT investigations?
-Now it can!
-This MCP server gives Claude access to powerful reconnaissance tools, allowing it to:
-- Search for usernames across thousands of platforms
-- Investigate email addresses
-- Perform comprehensive domain reconnaissance
-- Gather information from public sources
-- Chain multiple tools together for deep investigations

 ## 🛠️ Available Tools

 ### 🔍 **Sherlock** - Username Search